 The week includes an annual conference in Washington DC where HBCUs are celebrated and acknowledged.
 The conference also recognizes select scholars and alumni from the HBCU community.

-There are more than 100 HBCUs in 19 States, the District of Columbia, and the U.S. Virgin Islands.
-Combined, they educate nearly 300,000 enrolled students.
+Today, more than 100 HBCUs in 19 States, the District of Columbia, and the U.S. Virgin Islands educate nearly 300,000 enrolled students.

 HOW TO OBSERVE #HCBUWeek

 Follow Historically Black Colleges and Universities by using #HBCU on social media.

 In 1980, President Jimmy Carter designated the second week of September as National HBCU Week.